 Time series analysis is a statistical technique used to analyze data collected over time.
 Examples include daily stock prices, hourly temperature readings, and monthly sales figures.
 It aims to understand and predict future values by uncovering underlying patterns and trends in the data.

-Here’s a breakdown of the concept, along with the two most common decomposition approaches:
+Breakdown of the concept, along with the two most common decomposition approaches:

 1. Concept: